Don’t Ignore Your Injury

 - Untreated injuries can cause a build-up of scar tissue which can adhere to bone or neighbouring tissue.

-- Avoid further reduction of range of movement.
+- To avoid further reduction of range of movement.

-- Avoid developing compensatory movement patterns that can create further problems.
+- To avoid developing compensatory movement patterns that can create further problems.

 - Faster recovery.